 Insivia's website has a personal touch that introduces you to their team on almost every page, building a trust factor with their visitors.
 They also use some nifty video tricks on their homepage and their services page that are worth checking out.

 Insivia has really set out to be the kings, or queens, of video and it's apparent with their "Insights" page.
 All of their insights, at least recent ones, are videos making their content quick and easy to digest.

 Mike Walsh uses a parallax scrolling effect on their homepage which is slick.

 The site uses a transparent header on the sub pages, minus the blog, to keep a consistent feel and uses an on page sub navigation to keep the primary navigation clean and simple.

 Afflink uses a split header to make it easy to find their phone number and log-in, which is a key part of their user experience.

-Their trust bar is appealing and eye grabbing as well, just by adding that orange section with the arrow pointing to the right they changed what could be a throw away section to one that demands your attention.
+Their trust bar is appealing and eye grabbing as well.
+By adding the orange section with the arrow pointing to the right, they changed what could be a throw away section to one that demands your attention.

 Habitat for Humanity Greater San Franscisco has the best slider in terms of styling and usability I've seen.
-It's clear from the outset what each slide is going to tell you about provides you a link to click for the infomation you want.
+It's clear from the outset what each slide is going to tell you and provides a link to click for the information you want.